What is child sexual abuse and effects of child sexual abuse, prevention of child sexual abuse?

 Given such high prevalance of the grave issue of child sexual abuse, it is imperative that it is addressed, and that a dialogue is created, in order to protect the innocence of every little child.

-Concrete Angels carries out its awareness programs, the focus groups for which include parents, teachers, but most often it seeks to directly address children, in either the school environment, or communal groups such as in their localities or Sunday schools etc.
+Concrete Angels carries out its awareness programs which is mainly focused on prevention of child sexual abuse, the focus groups for which include parents, teachers, but most often it seeks to directly address children, in either the school environment, or communal groups such as in their localities or Sunday schools etc.

-The need for such programs, although would appear to be taboo due to the cultural stigma in Sri Lanka are nevertheless essential, given the prevalence of cases in the country.
+The need for such programs which is focused on prevention of child sexual abuse, although would appear to be taboo due to the cultural stigma in Sri Lanka are nevertheless essential, given the prevalence of cases in the country.
 Through such programs, the children are able to identify potentially abusive situations, defy such advances and approaches as well as report them.
 Further, they are also taught in advance, that they are not to be blame for any actions of a perpetrator.

 The importance of directly addressing children is the need of such a narrative to be open, as prevention is better than cure.
 Evidently, as it is the ignorance and naivety that subjects children to sexual violence by a perpetrator, such a program would educate them well in advance.